davidmduarte/MakeHTML/README.md

 # MakeHTML

-Sometime a just don't want do put html into a string just because it will be a pain to read in the future
+Sometimes I just don't want mix html with Javascript putting html into a string just because it will be a pain to read in the future.

 ```html
 <!DOCTYPE html>
 <html>